YggdrasilJL/mapbrew-haven/readme.md

 ## Questions <a id="questions"></a>

-This website was divised and completed by Jacob Lowther, Nikki Vigneault, Daniel Grayson, and Scott Ogrins, if you'd like to see more of our work see our github repositories below:
+This website was divised and completed by Jacob Lowther, Nikki Vigneault, Daniel Grayson, and Scott Ogrins, if you'd like to see more of our work see our github profiles below:

 Jacob - [YggdrasilJL]("https://github.com/YggdrasilJL")<br>
 Nikki - [nikkivno]("https://github.com/nikkivno")<br>